dfinity/ic/testnet/tools/nns-tools/README.md

 [revert-needed-slack-thread]: https://dfinity.slack.com/archives/C039M7YS6F6/p1695970993659729?thread_ts=1695938621.025989&cid=C039M7YS6F6

 <a name="upgrade-testing"></a>
-## NNS Canister Upgrade Testing Process
+## NNS/SNS Canister Upgrade Testing Process

 This is usually done as one of the steps in the [NNS release process][1].